 Solution approach: To ensure that you achieve complete planning in the matrix organization, please note the following:

-- The planning is only complete if there are no gaps, so make sure that all absences, operations and project work are included for every team member.
+- The planning is only complete if there are no gaps, so make sure you include all absences, operations and project work for every team member.

-- Only team leaders can handle this because project managers don’t have the necessary insight.
+- Only team leaders can handle this because project managers do not have the necessary insight.

 - The availability of a resource to work on the project can be calculated by subtracting any absences and operations from the person’s overall capacity.